Straight answers about smartphone surveillance and how to escape it

 - Sandboxed app environments — apps can’t communicate with each other without your explicit consent

-- No telemetry — the OS doesn’t phone home with usage data
+- No data collection — the OS doesn’t phone home with usage data

 - Regular security updates without the surveillance payload